About us

 NOBIS Austria – Network of Biological Systematics

-ÖGEF – Austrian Society of Entomofaunistics (in german only)
+ÖGEF – Austrian Society of Entomofaunistics (in German only)

-International barcoding initiatives
+International DNA barcoding initiatives

-GBOL, German Barcode of Life
+CroBOL – Croatian Barcode of Life

-SwissBOL, Swiss Barcode of Life
+FinBOL – Finnish Barcode of Life

-NorBOL, Norwegian Barcode of Life
+GBOL – German Barcode of Life

-FinBOL, Finnish Barcode of Life
+iBOL – International Barcode of Life

-CroBOL, Croatian Barcode of Life
+NorBOL – Norwegian Barcode of Life

 Recording the entire biodiversity of Austria is an ambitious objective, which can only be achieved by active cooperation among many participants.
 Possibilities to contribute to ABOL are manifold.
 Particularly for the planned main project, which will follow the initial phase, ABOL will need an extensive network of scientists / working groups / institutions.